What is An AR 15?

 As you can see, there’s no way of denying that the AR-15 holds and will continue to hold a prominent place in firearms history.
 Whether people see it as the best rifle ever made or as a tool of destruction, it is easily recognizable and famous worldwide.

 While the AR-15 is still up for consideration for upgrades or replacement within the confines of the military and police forces, for now, it remains the go-to platform and is in active use.
-Even though gun bans and legislation are still a genuine threat in today’s political climate, the 18 million AR 15’s in the world ensure that they are not going away anytime soon.
+Even though gun bans and legislation are still a genuine threat in today’s political climate, the 18 million AR-15s worldwide ensure they are not going away anytime soon.

 With more and more companies and manufacturers jumping into the civilian AR 15 market, it is safe to say, at least for now, that the AR 15 is here to stay.
 Whether you use your rifle as a tool, self-protection, a precision instrument to hunt animals, or as a statement of freedom, the AR-15 has rooted itself deeply into American culture.